Mumps virus vaccine Side Effects

 For the Consumer

 Applies to mumps virus vaccine: subcutaneous injectable, subcutaneous powder for solution

-Check with your doctor immediately if any of the following side effects occur while taking mumps virus vaccine:Symptoms of allergic reaction
+You should check with your doctor immediately if any of these side effects occur when taking mumps virus vaccine:Symptoms of allergic reaction

 - Difficulty in breathing or swallowing

 - swelling of eyes, face, or inside of nose

 - unusual tiredness or weakness (sudden and severe)

 If any of the following side effects occur while taking mumps virus vaccine, check with your doctor or nurse as soon as possible:Rare

 - pain, tenderness, or swelling in testicles and scrotum (in adolescent boys and men)

 Some of the side effects that can occur with mumps virus vaccine may not need medical attention.
 As your body adjusts to the medicine during treatment these side effects may go away.
 Your health care professional may also be able to tell you about ways to reduce or prevent some of these side effects.
 If any of the following side effects continue, are bothersome or if you have any questions about them, check with your health care professional:More common